nunomaia/NwRfcNet/README.md

-# .NET client library for SAP NetWeawer RFC
+# .NET client library for SAP NetWeaver RFC
 An easy way of making SAP RFC calls from .NET.
 Libray is supported in Windows, Linux and macOS.

 ## Supported Platforms & Prerequisites